 This page concerns the theoretical definition of Referential Activity, examples of high and low RA language, an overview of scoring methods and the use of RA measures in research.
 For additional information on RA scoring by judges, or by computer software using the Weighted Referential Activity Dictionary (WRAD) please see the pages below:

-Referential activity is a bidirectional linking process by which all manner of nonverbal experience, including imagery and emotional experience, are connected to words, in a speaker's expression and in listeners connecting back to their own inner experience.
+Referential activity is a bidirectional linking process by which nonverbal experience, including imagery and emotional experience, is connected to words, in a speaker's expression and in listeners connecting back to their own inner experience.

 Higher levels of RA go hand-in-hand with the description of experiences that are being deeply felt in the moment, including recent and past experiences.
 Often, when we are recalling a particularly powerful memory or dream, we experience ourselves as being back in that moment, of going through all the same feelings and sensations of the original event.
 The memory of getting a twisted ankle, for example, can cause a person to cringe and flex their foot.
 The physical pain (sensation) and fear (emotion) of being injured is brought up and experienced anew.